 Other arguments for styles attributed to Wudang practitioners prior to Zhang Shanfeng still exist both inside and outside of China.
 Supporting one side of this argument, there are practitioners of Zhao Bao style Taijiquan (similar looking to Chen) who claim they are doing the original frame, and the Chen Style developed from their cannon.
 On the other side of this argument, Chen style proponents claim that Zhao Bao developed from the 14th generation Chen family stylist, Chen Youbeng’s new style of Taijiquan.

 Beijing Physical Culture Association, 1919.
 Seventh from right, first row is Wu Chian Chuan.
 Sitting, far right is Mr. Williams, first American to study Tai Chi in China.
-Sixth from right, 2nd row is Wu Kueng Yi, son of Wu Chian Chuan.
+Sixth from right, 2nd row is Wu Kung Yi, son of Wu Chian Chuan.
 8th from right, 2nd row is Ma Yueh Liang.
-4th from left, 3 row is Wu Kung Zhao, also a son of Chuan, who wrote the foremost text on Wu Style in Chinese (which included his father's insightful treatise, "Ba Men, Wu Bu," ("Eight Doors, Five Steps").
-This rare picture is from the time period that Taijiquan became a publicly practiced art.
+4th from left, 3 row is Wu Kung Zhao, also a son of Chian Chuan, who wrote the foremost text on Wu Style in Chinese (which included his father's insightful treatise, "Ba Men, Wu Bu," ("Eight Doors, Five Steps").
+This rare picture is from the time period when Taijiquan became a publicly practiced art.

 1. Chen Style